FAQ: Immigration Status & Work

 Immigration, Tax, and Labor/Employment Law Intersections

-With the likely expiration and/or revocation of temporary statuses previously granted under Executive policy (e.g. parole, deferred action, TPS designation, etc.), VAAP is already receiving lots of questions from economic and workforce development partners, allied employers, economic justice advocates, and local business owners.
+Looking ahead, with the likely expiration and/or revocation of temporary statuses previously granted under Executive policy (e.g. parole, deferred action, TPS designation, etc.), VAAP is already receiving lots of questions from economic and workforce development partners, allied employers, economic justice advocates, and local business owners.

 Many are seeking clarity about the obligations on employers and employees to prevent and/or redress unauthorized work, as well as liabilities faced by both for noncompliance.
 VAAP does not specialize in Tax nor Labor/Employment law, nor does it represent employers as a matter of course, but has consulted colleagues to collate the following general legal information.
+Accordingly, the following does not constitute legal advice and should be used as a starting point for further research or advice-seeking.

 EMPLOYERS’ OBLIGATIONS AND LIABILITIES